-- 1.7.8.1 Fire-resistant joint systems.
-Where required by the applicable building code, designed joints between separate fire-resistance-rated assemblies shall be protected in accordance with 2.5.1.2. - 1.7.8.2 Termination of gypsum panel membranes at ceiling-to-wall intersections.
-At wall-to-ceiling intersections, the ceiling gypsum panel membrane shall be installed first, followed by the wall gypsum panel membrane to ensure that the ceiling gypsum panel membrane is supported by each layer of the wall gypsum panel membrane. - 1.7.8.3 Termination of gypsum panel membranes at wall-to-wall intersections.
-At wall-to-wall intersections, the gypsum panel membrane on the wall with a greater fire resistance rating shall be installed first, followed by the gypsum panel membrane on the intersecting wall with a lesser fire-resistance rating.
-The edges of gypsum panel membranes at wall-to-wall intersections involving fire-resistance-rated walls shall be attached to and fully supported by vertical framing equal in size to the wood study or larger. - 1.7.8.4 Wood members entering concrete or masonry fire walls.
+1.7.8.1.1 Where a gypsum panel ceiling membrane intersects a gypsum panel wall membrane, the gypsum panel ceiling membrane shall be installed prior to the gypsum panel wall membrane to ensure that the gypsum panel ceiling membrane extends past the gypsum panel wall membrane.

+1.7.8.1.2 Where a gypsum panel wall membrane intersects at a wall-to-wall intersection, the gypsum panel membrane on the wall with a greater fire-resistance rating shall be installed prior to the gypsum panel membrane on the wall with a lesser fire-resistance rating.
+For fire-resistance-rated wood-frame walls, the edges of gypsum wall panel membranes at wall-to-wall intersections shall be attached to and fully supported by vertical framing equal in size to the wood studs or larger.

+1.7.8.2 Wood members entering concrete or masonry fire walls.
 Where wood structural members are embedded in a concrete or masonry fire wall from opposite sides of the fire wall, there shall be at least 4 inches between the embedded member ends.
 Where wood members frame into hollow walls or walls of hollow units, the hollow space shall be filled with non-combustible materials that are approved for use as fireblocking and shall fill the full thickness of the wall for a distance not less than 4 inches above, below, and between the embedded ends of members.